Jenny Flower

 These Kimberley vessels are small ships – not floating cities!

-The world’s largest cruise ship was launched this year (2022).
-Royal Caribbean’s Wonder of the Seas, accommodates almost 7000 passengers (that is not a typo -seven thousand passengers!!!) and features nightclubs, shopping precincts and 19 swimming pools.
+The world’s largest cruise ship was launched in 2022 Royal Caribbean’s Wonder of the Seas, accommodates almost 7000 passengers (that is not a typo -seven thousand passengers!!!) and features nightclubs, shopping precincts and 19 swimming pools.
 It even has an ice rink.

 This style of cruise has absolutely nothing to do with Kimberley cruising.
 For starters the remoteness of the Kimberley means the coastline is unsuitable for huge cruise ships who need port facilities to disembark their passengers.